Audio Surgeon Version 2

 Audio Surgeon is the new name (and new version) for what used to be Audio Switch.
 Audio Surgeon (AS) is an audio file management tool that employs batch processing to allow users to process large numbers of files in a single operation.
 Audio Surgeon works with most common standard audio file formats.
 It will also allow you to add video files, but it does not process and save in a video format.
 When Video files are added it will strip the audio channel and allow this data to be saved in any standard audio format.

-When a file is opened and analyzed in AS it will display the following information: File path, file name, file type, file size, length (minutes/seconds), ID3 Title, ID3 Artist, ID3 Album, ID3 Year, ID3 Comments, Frequency, Bit Depth, # of Channels, Volume, Track Gain/Loss, Tempo (Bpm), Key, CNS (Camelot number).
+When a file is opened in AS some data is immediately available and shown on the user interface.
+This includes the following parameters assuming the pre-exist before the file is added to AS: File path, file name, file type, file size, length (minutes/seconds), ID3 Title, ID3 Artist, ID3 Album, ID3 Year, ID3 Comments, Frequency, Bit Depth, # of Channels.
+Other data can be determined by analyzing the files in Audio Surgeon: These include: Volume, Track Gain/Loss, Tempo (bpm), Key, CNS (Camelot number).

 This manual contains all information about Audio Surgeon in text form; use the Training Videos to see demonstrations of common actions and narrated tutorials on the software.
 If there is a problem which cannot be resolved with the help of these two resources, contact the Help Desk.

-The top navigation bar of the User Interface (UI) appears below.
+Let’s start with the top navigation bar of the User Interface (UI) appears below, and review each of these items.

 This button opens a new dialog window which allows users to browse the folder structure on their computer and select one or more folders.
 In the lower left corner is a checkbox titled “Include all Subfolders”; if this option is not selected, Audio Surgeon will import only files within this folder and ignore any files located in subfolders.
 If this option is selected, Audio Surgeon will import all files in the folder, including all files nested in any subfolders.